 Hooper scored 20 or more points on six occasions, including 31 at Missouri.
 She added 25 points and six rebounds in just 24 minutes in a win over Nebraska-Omaha on Nov.
 26, when she went 12-of-14 from the field.
 She added 25 points and a season-high 13 rebounds against eventual Conference USA regular-season champion Houston in Las Vegas on Dec.
 18.

 She had 22 points and six boards while going 4-of-7 from three-point range in NU's win over eventual ACC regular-season champion Miami on Nov.
 17. She added 20 points and nine rebounds against NCAA Tournament-bound Kansas State on Feb.
 19, after producing 20 points and seven boards against Florida A&M on Jan.
 2.

 Hooper produced three double-doubles, beginning with 14 points and 10 rebounds in a win at Creighton on Dec.
 8. She posted her second double-double against Houston, before adding 18 points and 10 rebounds against eventual NCAA Sweet 16 participant Louisville in Las Vegas on Dec.
-20. All four of her double-figure rebound totals as a freshman came away from the Devaney Center, with three straight coming at the Cox Pavilion in Las Vegas when she averaged 17.3 points and 11.0 rebounds per game against three 2011 NCAA Tournament teams (Houston, Marist, Louisville).
+20. All four of her double-figure rebound totals came away from the Devaney Center, with three straight coming at the Cox Pavilion in Las Vegas when she averaged 17.3 points and 11.0 rebounds per game against three 2011 NCAA Tournament teams (Houston, Marist, Louisville).

 As a three-point shooter, Hooper hit at least one three in 29 of 31 games.
 She hit a three in each of her first 16 games, going 36-of-86 (41.9 percent) during the stretch.